lshtm-gigs/gigs-stata/README.md

 project, `gigs` provides a single, simple interface for working with the WHO Child Growth Standards and outputs from the INTERGROWTH-21<sup>st</sup> project.
 You will find functions for converting between anthropometric measures (e.g. weight or length) to z-scores and centiles, and the inverse.
-Also included are functions for classifying newborn and infant growth according to literature-based cut-offs.
+Also included is a command for classifying newborn and infant growth according to published z-score/centile cut-offs.

 ## Installation
 The `gigs` package is available for Stata version 16 and over.
 You can install